Rotunda ultrasound machine appeal passes €76,500 target

 Dr El-Khuffash said the existing ultrasound, known as an echocardiography machine, was reaching the end of its life and would need to be replaced within four to six months.

+Heart Children Ireland, a charity for young people with congenital heart defects, donated €5,000 but most of the money came from ordinary members of the public giving small amounts.

+Dr El-Khuffash said the raflle would be kept open until mid-January and any suplus would be used to buy other essential pieces of equipment.

-Every year, the NICU provides specialised care for more than 1,200 babies, some of whom weigh as little as 400g.
+The NICU provides specialised care for more than 1,200 babies a year, some of whom weigh as little as 400g.

 The equipment is used to assess heart structure and help decide which medication best suits the babies being treated.
 About 750 scans are carried out annually.